Upgrade to a different edition of SQL Server (Setup)

 For local installations, you must run Setup as an administrator.
 If you install SQL Server from a remote share, you must use a domain account that has read permissions on the remote share.

-For the SQL Server edition change to be activated, you must restart SQL Server services.
+For the SQL Server edition change to be activated, Setup must restart SQL Server services.
 This will result in application down time while services are offline.

 Insert the SQL Server installation media.
 From the root folder, double-click setup.exe or launch the SQL Server Installation Center from Configuration Tools.
 To install from a network share, locate the root folder on the share, and then double-click Setup.exe.

-To upgrade an existing instance of SQL Server to a different edition, from the SQL Server Installation Center click Maintenance, and then select Edition Upgrade.
+To upgrade an existing instance of SQL Server to a different edition, from the SQL Server Installation Center select Maintenance, and then select Edition Upgrade.

 If Setup support files are required, SQL Server Setup installs them.
 If you are instructed to restart your computer, restart before you continue.

 The System Configuration Checker runs a discovery operation on your computer.
-To continue, click OK.
+To continue, select OK.

 On the Product Key page, select a radio button to indicate whether you are upgrading to a free edition of SQL Server, or whether you have a PID key for a production version of the product.
-For more information, see Editions and Components of SQL Server and Supported Version and Edition Upgrades.
+For more information, see Editions and supported features of SQL Server 2022 and Supported version and edition upgrades (SQL Server 2022).

 On the License Terms page, read the license agreement, and then select the check box to accept the licensing terms and conditions.
-To continue, click Next.
-To end Setup, click Cancel.
+To continue, select Next.
+To end Setup, select Cancel.

 On the Select Instance page, specify the instance of SQL Server to upgrade.